manuelbl/SwissQRBill.NET/README.md

 - If you need PNG generation, you can use the enhanced version: **Codecrete.SwissQRBill.Generator**.
 It uses [SkiaSharp](https://github.com/mono/SkiaSharp) as a platform independent raster graphics library.
 Note that on Linux, SkiaSharp depends on native libraries that might not be installed on your machine.
 The easiest solution is to add the NuGet package [SkiaSharp.NativeAssets.Linux.NoDependencies](https://www.nuget.org/packages/SkiaSharp.NativeAssets.Linux.NoDependencies) to your project.
 - If you creating a Windows-only software, use the **Codecrete.SwissQRBill.Windows** package.
 It uses the *System.Drawing* classes for PNG generation and adds EMF generation on top.

 ## PDF generation

 To generate QR bills as PDF files, this library uses its own, minimal PDF generator that requires no further dependencies and comes with the same permissive license as the rest of this library.

 The built-in PDF generator does not support font embedding and is thus restricted to the standard 14 PDF fonts, which in turn are restricted to the WinANSI character set.
 This is sufficient to generate QR bills using the original character set (a subset of Latin-1).
 However, it is insufficient to generate QR bills using the extended Latin character set (allowed from November 21, 2025).
 If the extended character set is to be used, use one of the below options.

-If you are already using [iText](https://itextpdf.com/en) or [PDFsharp](http://www.pdfsharp.net/), then have a look at the respective examples:
+The libary can be integrated with [iText](https://itextpdf.com/en) or [PDFsharp](http://www.pdfsharp.net/).
+See the example projects for more information:

 - iText: https://github.com/manuelbl/SwissQRBill.NET/tree/master/Examples/iText
 - PDFsharp: https://github.com/manuelbl/SwissQRBill.NET/tree/master/Examples/PDFsharp

 These examples also support adding a QR bill to an existing PDF document.

 ## Code examples